How to: Configure Client Application Services

 You can enable and configure client application services on the Services page of the Project Designer.
 The Services page updates values in your project's App.config file.
 To access the Project Designer, use the Properties command on the Project menu.
 For more information about the Services page, see Services Page, Project Designer.
-For more information about the Project Designer, see Introduction to the Project Designer.

 The following procedure describes how to perform basic configuration for client application services.
 Advanced configuration options are described in later sections.

 In Solution Explorer, select a project node and then on the Project menu, click Properties.

 Click the Services tab.
 The Services page appears, as shown in the following illustration.

 On the Services page, select Enable client application services.

 Client application services require the full version of the .NET Framework, and are not supported in the .NET Framework Client Profile.
 If the Enable client application services check box is disabled, verify that the Target framework is set to the .NET Framework 3.5 or later.
 To view the Target framework setting in C#, open the Project Designer and then click the Application page.
 To view the Target framework setting in Visual Basic, open the Project Designer, click the Compile page, and then click Advanced Compile Options.

 Select Use Forms authentication if you plan to provide your own login controls or dialog box, or select Use Windows authentication to use the identity supplied by the operating system.
 For more information, see Client Application Services Overview.